SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic-ish_form_fields.markdown

 It'd be annoying to fill-in, click, fill-in, click.
 I want click, click, click.
 What's going on?

 It's that `reject_if` validation in the Trip model's `accepts_nested_attributes_for`.
 It was perfect for a standard validation.
 Now, it's pesky when we want more custom behavior.
-Nested attributes seem to run whenever the Trip object is touched (from `@trip.location.build`) even we're not at an official validation stage.
+Nested attributes seem to run whenever the Trip object is touched even we're not at an official validation stage like `@trip.location.build`.

 Remove the validation.
 ```